A Breath of Hope Lung Foundation (ABOH)

 In 2012, the A Breath of Hope Lung Foundation board of directors made the decision to hire its first full-time director.
 Since its first Twin Cities Lung Run/Walk in 2007, the volunteer-led organization had grown steadily, had donated more than $400,000 to research focused on early detection and improved treatments, and had built a contact base of more than 1500 Minnesota households.
 However, fundraising and outreach were limited without staff and the foundation’s board knew the time had come to increase its efforts, becoming a force in the U.S. fight against lung cancer.

-Understanding that this vastly underfunded and misunderstood disease is a major public health risk striking smokers and non-smokers alike, the foundation hired Nancy Torrison, a skilled and successful local nonprofit leader to help the group develop formal programming and a strategic internal structure to advance its mission.
+Understanding that this vastly underfunded and misunderstood disease is a major public health risk striking smokers and non-smokers alike, the foundation hired Nancy Torrison, a skilled and successful local business leader to help the group develop formal programming and a strategic internal structure to advance its mission.
 With a plan and leader in place, the foundation was now positioned to grow in impact against one of the most deadly forms of cancer.

-Today, 30,000 families follow the work of the foundation, annual revenue has grown from $200,000 to over $1,200,000, research investment has surpassed the $2.5 million mark, and new programming offers hope, support, and education for hundreds of thousands of patients and families globally.
+Today, 35,000 families follow the work of the foundation, annual revenue has grown from $200,000 to over $1,400,000, research investment has surpassed the $2.5 million mark, patient education now reaches more than 100,000 patients each year, and early detection and screening education is reaching thousands of Americans every year.

 After completing her degree in French and Business Administration, Nancy started her career in Corporate America as a sales and marketing professional, yet quickly transitioned to management where she and her staff created 700% territory growth in just a few years.
 She was elected to her local school board where she gained important experience in advocacy, policy, budgeting, and governance.
-Prior to being recruited by ABOHLF, Nancy worked for a national fundraising company, as well as two nonprofits where she served in various leadership positions such as public relations, community and media relations, new business development, marketing, communications, and advancement (fundraising).
+Prior to being recruited by ABOH, Nancy worked for a national fundraising company, as well as two nonprofits where she served in various leadership positions such as public relations, community and media relations, new business development, marketing, communications, and advancement (fundraising).